codsen/codsen/packages/lect/README.md

 - Take readme, replace what can be replaced, programmatically, from config file and package.json.
 - Generate and replace `rollup.config.json`
 - Generate and replace `.npmignore`
-- Create or delete arbitrary files, as per config file
+- Create or delete arbitrary files, as per config file, `.lectrc.json` which sits in monorepo package root and controls all packages
 - Manage dependencies, maintainers and whatnot in package.json

 That's for starters.